 Business Brokers: Discount for Lack of Marketability

-Business brokers – and business owners: Would a discount for lack of marketability by appropriate for a business you’re considering bringing to market?
+Business brokers – and business owners: Would a discount for lack of marketability be appropriate for a business you’re considering bringing to market?

 If you’re a business broker – or intend to become one – you’re going to encounter businesses that will require you to consider applying a discount for lack of marketability.

-I hear some of you asking, “A discount to what?”
+I hear some of you asking, “A discount for what?”

 A discount to the value you arrived at when you did your valuation.